DanFeinstat/5e-Spellbook-Builder/README.md

 ## Future Features/Plans

 This list is not exhaustive nor certain.

-- Add spells from supplemental materials
-- On mobile view change spell cards to modals
 - Add more filtering options
 - Add more account customization
 -Add optional character details for storing content such as spell DCs